-You have lots of internal signals that things are going well for you: you can see bandwidth consumption, measure CPU, and you have visibility over your internal processes.
+You have lots of internal signals that things are going well for you: you can see bandwidth consumption, measure CPU, and you have visibility over your internal infrastructure.
 But how do you know your customers are seeing everything is up and running?

-How do you measure the uptime of your website?
+How do you measure your website uptime?

 Automated Monitoring | Check a Site’s Uptime Continuously

 Automated monitoring has become a critical part of devops infrastructure at nearly every level.
-If you manage an application, you need uptime monitoring tools to tell you not just how it performs but if it’s up.
+If you manage an application, you need automated uptime monitoring tools to tell you not just how it performs but if it’s up.
 The alternative is hearing about an outage through your customer base, which is less than ideal.

 Uptime.com provides 18 different check types, with more to come, which can be used to provide an external perspective to your monitoring in fulfillment of your Service Level Agreements.
 We are an independent Service Level Indicator (SLI), meaning our probe servers are a reliable source of downtime details.